mariuz/flamerobin/README.txt

 Marius Popa
 Alex Stanciu
+Barbara Del Vecchio

 License
 ---------------------------
-flamerobin is licensed under the IDPL license.
+FlameRobin is licensed under the IDPL license.
 A copy of the license can be found in the docs folder.